12 Romantic And Cozy Bedroom Ideas for Couples

 2. Moody Midnight Bedroom With Deep Blue Walls

-Midnight blue walls are the best choice when you want a bedroom that feels like a private hideaway rather than a generic guest room.
+Midnight blue walls are the best choice when you want a bedroom that feels like a private hideaway.

-While you might worry about the room feeling small, keeping your bedding in cream and sand tones prevents the dark walls from feeling cave-like.
+And while you might worry about the room feeling small, keeping your bedding in cream and sand tones will prevent the dark walls from feeling cave-like.

-You can pull those darker wall tones back into the center of the room with a charcoal throw, which makes the whole design look deliberate rather than accidental.
+You can pull those darker wall tones back into the center of the room with a charcoal throw, which makes the whole design look thought through.

-To prevent the blue from looking cold, swap your standard bulbs for warm white ones to ensure the space feels romantic as soon as the sun goes down.
+And to prevent the blue from looking cold, you can swap your standard bulbs for warm white ones so the room feels more romantic as soon as the sun goes down.

 3. Earthy Terracotta And Linen Bedroom